lucasplagwitz/recon/docs/source/tutorials/scaling_problem.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 12-15

-A grey image is created and viewed in area [0, 1].
+A grey image is created and viewed in an area [0, 1].
 The relation of the weighting between dataterm and regularization remains the same, but is adjusted in its absolute value too.

 ..
-GENERATED FROM PYTHON SOURCE LINES 15-28
+GENERATED FROM PYTHON SOURCE LINES 15-62

 .. code-block:: default

     import numpy as np
+    import matplotlib.pyplot as plt

     from recon.interfaces import Smoothing
-    import matplotlib.pyplot as plt

     from recon.utils.images import two_smooth_squares

     scaled_image = two_smooth_squares(256, 200)